KSWB-TV: Fox affiliation

-During a seminar by then-owner Sam Zell on March 25, 2008, it was revealed that Tribune Broadcasting had signed an affiliation agreement with Fox to make KSWB-TV the network's new San Diego affiliate effective August 1.
-In making the switch, Fox's executive vice president of network distribution, Jon Hookstratten, cited the fact that, as a Mexican station, XETV—an original Fox affiliate from the network's creation in 1986—had to answer to a different communications regulator, the Secretariat of Communications and Transportation, as one reason for the changeover.
-Tribune had initiated talks with Fox in December 2007; the network had already been talking with KUSI-TV owner McKinnon Broadcasting about a potential affiliation.
+After Sam Zell took over control of the Tribune Company in December 2007, he reevaluated many aspects of the company.
+He learned that, under prior management, Tribune had been offered the Fox affiliation for KSWB-TV and turned the network down.
+McKinnon Broadcasting, owner of KUSI-TV, had also been talking to Fox about moving its affiliation.
+In mid-March 2008, he told Chicago Tribune columnist Phil Rosenthal that when he heard about this, "I called Rupert [Murdoch], and I said, 'Rupert, what the [bad word] is going on?' ...
+He says, 'Well, why didn't you take it when we offered it in the first place?'
+I said, 'Well, you didn't call me.
+You called those [less bad word].'"

-The news blindsided XETV management, which contended their Fox affiliation agreement ran through 2010, and represented the second time that station's Mexican location had cost it a network affiliation after an FCC ruling forced ABC to move to a U.S. station in 1973.
-It gave Tribune a seventh station airing Fox programming, solidifying its status as the second-largest Fox affiliate owner.
+On March 23, 2008, TelevisionWeek reported KSWB-TV would switch to Fox, which was then confirmed to be effective August 1.
+Fox's executive vice president of network distribution, Jon Hookstratten, cited the fact that, as a Mexican station, XETV—an original Fox affiliate from the network's creation in 1986—had to answer to a different communications regulator as one reason for the changeover.
+The switch gave Tribune a seventh station airing Fox programming, solidifying its status as the second-largest Fox affiliate owner.

-On July 2, 2008, Bay City Television/Grupo Televisa signed an affiliation agreement to bring The CW's programming over to XETV.
+The news left the fate of XETV uncertain.
+That station's management originally contended their Fox affiliation agreement ran through 2010.
+On July 2, Bay City Television/Grupo Televisa signed an affiliation agreement to bring The CW's programming to XETV.
 With the Fox affiliation agreement, KSWB-TV's ten-year contract with The CW was rendered void, and KSWB-TV and XETV exchanged affiliations on August 1, 2008.
-The switch was also met with an open letter from XETV management, stating in part, "Unfortunately, in these troubled times, it seems as though there is no honor or loyalty anymore."
+The switch was met with an open letter from XETV management, stating in part, "Unfortunately, in these troubled times, it seems as though there is no honor or loyalty anymore."